anthonyl8/htc-2026/README.md

 - Python 3.11+
 - A Google Cloud API key (with Map Tiles API enabled)
 - A Google AI Studio API key (for Gemini)
+- Supabase Project (Optional, required for saving)
-- (Optional) A Sentinel-2 GeoTIFF file for real thermal data
+- A Sentinel-2 GeoTIFF file for real thermal data (Optional, required for real data)

 ### 1. Backend